 Plastic is lightweight, can last a long time and is less likely to break than other materials.
 Plus, you can usually find plastic pots in all sorts of styles and colors.
 Some are even designed to resemble clay or wood.
 But be aware, that plastic is likely to fade over time.
 Also, if the containers are too light, your plants are likely to topple over with the next wind.
 You won't want top-heavy plants in a plastic container.

 Wood is another good option for growing vegetables in containers.
-You can either make boxes yourself out of plywood or use whiskey barrels.
+You can either make boxes yourself out of plywood or use whiskey barrels like this one.
 These containers look beautiful and tend to get better looking over time, but eventually they will rot.
 Also, wooden containers are heavy to move.
 If you have a bad back, a wooden container might not be the choice for you.

 The nice thing about unglazed terra cotta is the price.
 A terra cotta pot is are very reasonable and is a good choice for growing vegetables in containers if you are on a budget.
 They also provide great drainage and age well.
 But be aware that these pots can break easily and will freeze (and then crack) when exposed to winter weather.
 Plus, they are heavy.
 And, because they are porous, your plants will dry out more quickly, which means you will have to water more often.